leovandriel/csynth/README.md

 ## Tutorial

-To create music in CSynth, you combine basic (mathematical) functions to create sounds, instruments, and compositions.
+To create music in CSynth, combine basic (mathematical) functions to create sounds, instruments, and compositions.
 Let's create a single note with reverb.

 Start by playing a 440 Hz sine wave for two seconds: